Scriptor/pharen/reference.markdown

 This will print red and kiwi.

 ### Superglobals ### {#superglobals}
 Pharen provides the `$` form to access superglobals such as $_POST and $_SERVER.
-It takes the kind of superglobal and the key to use as arguments.
+It takes the type of superglobal and a key as arguments.

 {% highlight clojure %}
 (def name ($ post "name"))